MLOps-essi-upc/MLOps-braint/README.md

             Braint
 ==============================

-A short description of the project.
+This repository contains the ML pipeline for a Brain Tumor Classifier

 Project Organization
 ------------